Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-Since the state $|\phi\rangle$ is globally defined, we want to obtain the string measure in moduli space ${\cal M}_{g}$ using the operator formalism.
-This measure is useful in computing the partition function for the bosonic string.
-Starting for simplicity with ${\cal P}(g,1)$, we can obtain a projection map
+Since the state $|\phi\rangle$ is globally defined, we would like to obtain the string measure in moduli space~${\cal M}_{g}$ using the operator formalism, a quantity needed in computing the bosonic string partition function.
+Starting for simplicity with ${\cal P}(g,1)$, we have a projection map

-by simply forgetting the puncture and the local parameter.
-To construct a measure in ${\cal M}_{g}$ we have to associate with a basis of holomorphic tangent vectors at a point $P\in{\cal M}_{g}$ $\{V_{1},\ldots,V_{3g-3}\}$ a volume element that we will denote as
+by simply forgetting the puncture and the local parameter\footnote{This means that the projection is not one-to-one, since elements of~${\cal P}(g,1)$ with the puncture located at different positions get mapped to the same point in~$\mathcal{M}_{g}$.}.
+To construct a measure in ${\cal M}_{g}$ we associate with a basis of holomorphic tangent vectors $\{V_{1},\ldots,V_{3g-3}\}$ at a point $P\in{\cal M}_{g}$ the volume spanned by them, that we denote by